bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

     analyze and it's able to take advantage of miniscript to transform the policy into a moderately smaller script than the original hand-crafted script.

+## Field report: How segwit and batching could have saved half a billion dollars in fees

+{% include articles/veriphi-segwit-batching.md %}

 ## Recently transcribed talks and conversations